Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 As such, we may see what looks like seed hacking in the context of deep learning / reinforcement learning work, which may in fact be examples of a multiple-restart optimization.

-The problem is, how do you tell the difference.
+The problem is, how do you tell the difference?

 ## Seed Hacking vs Multiple-Restarts